SoftwareAG/c8y-docs/src/render/guides/edge/usage/apama.html.md

 ### Introduction

-You can add your own real-time analytics to Cumulocity IoT Edge using the Apama Event Processing Language.
+You can add your own real-time analytics to Cumulocity IoT Edge using the Apama Event Processing Language (EPL).

 Apama is a Streaming Analytics Platform.
 It contains a complex event processing engine and a comprehensive set of tools to develop, integrate, and deploy event-driven applications.